University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Programme

-The Satellite Data in Environmental Science – Centre for Doctoral Training (SENSE CDT) will train the next generation of Earth Observation leaders, with the expertise and knowledge to address Earth System challenges using both advanced data science and remote sensing.
+The Satellite Data in Environmental Science – Centre for Doctoral Training (SENSE CDT) trains the next generation of Earth Observation leaders, equipping them with the expertise and knowledge to address Earth System challenges using both advanced data science and remote sensing.

 Placements

-During years 2-3 of your PhD our students will undertake a 3-month placement embedded within our space industry or public-sector partners
+Our students undertake a 3-month placement embedded within our space industry or public-sector partners

 Watch our webinar on YouTube: ‘Careers with a PhD